Legoless/DesignKit/README.md

 Contributions
 ======

-The following projects were a great help in creating the **EffectKit**.
+The following projects were a great help in creating the **DesignKit**.

 - https://github.com/bengotow/PSDWriter
 - https://github.com/layervault/psd.rb